Asylum Fact 7

 Because of the nature of torture, oftentimes children who accompany their parents who are fleeing persecution experience symptoms of trauma as secondary survivors themselves: Mohammad Abu Yaman, physiotherapist at CVT Jordan, leads specialized group sessions with children and their parents in Amman.
 He finds that children have both the physical and psychological symptoms of trauma that he sees with adults, as well as “symptoms that are unique to children and require a special approach—symptoms such as nightmares, social withdrawal, development regression, and increased attachment to parents.”

 Detention has particularly harmful effects on children, which are compounded when a child is separated from his or her parents.
 The American Academy of Pediatrics (AAP) has written about the effects of detention on children, including problems with adjustment, developmental delays, PTSD, and more, stating that “expert consensus has concluded that even brief detention can cause psychological trauma and induce long-term mental health risks for children.”
-Despite the known harms of detention on children, the Trump administration is trying to roll back protections for children established through the Flores Settlement Agreement, signed in 1979 by the U.S. government.
+Despite the known harms of detention on children, the Trump administration worked to roll back protections for children established through the Flores Settlement Agreement, signed in 1979 by the U.S. government.

 *Names and some details have been changed for security and confidentiality.